DIN A4 – € 13.90*

-The Bach figure: "Bach 4 You" spezializes in this department.
-Aside from Bach calendars.
+The Bach figure: "Bach 4 You" specializes in this department.

-Composers calendars are a specialty, too ... not only Bach calendars.
+Also composers calendars are a specialty ... not only Bach calendars.
 Plus, music T-Shirts, composers T-shirts and Bach T-shirts.

 Renate Bach Publishing "Bach 4 You" – Bildstrasse 25, 74223 Flein / Germany – Phone: +49 7131 576761 – info (at) bach4you.de